 Tip #2: Brush Up on Navigation

-One my biggest night diving tips is brush up on your navigation skills and dive planning before entering the water.
-You should always be planning the dive and diving the plan, letting people know where and when you expect to enter and exit the water.
-But, this becomes even more important for a night dive where it can be very easy to become disorientated on the surface, meaning you may not be able to find your exit point.
+One of my biggest night diving tips is to brush up on your navigation skills and dive planning before entering the water.
+You should always plan the dive and dive according to the plan.
+This includes letting people know where and when you expect to enter and exit the water.
+It’s even more important during night diving, when it can be easy to become disoriented on the surface, meaning you are unable to find your exit point.

 two padi underwater navigators explore the underwater world in Germany with flashlights

-Despite all my initial worries, I find night diving to be possibly the calmest and most relaxed type of diving.
-It’s a feeling like no other, and if there’s a specialty course I’d recommend, the Night Diver specialty course is it!
+Despite all my initial worries, I’ve found night diving to be one of the most relaxing types of diving.
+It’s truly a feeling like no other.
+It’s an opportunity to meet some of the ocean’s most fascinating creatures that you won’t see during the day.
+So, if there’s one Specialty Diver course I’d recommend, it’s the Night Diver Specialty course.

 Want to save 20% on your Night Diver eLearning course?
-Sign up for PADI Club and start saving on eLearning and more!
+Sign up for PADI Club to start saving on eLearning and more!

 Share This